Last updated on July 16th, 2023 at 12:17 pm

 GARBAGE DISPOSAL – BUILDING

 - Garbage disposal is a major concern of modern high-rise buildings because of a concentrated population.
 The conventional and most popular system of storage and disposal of garbage consists of the R.C.C. masonry-built garbage box (Dustbin) of an appropriate size.

 - This garbage box is located on the campus.
 The garbage from individual units can be collected and transported up to the garbage box by wheelbarrows.
 The garbage is collected and carried away by the Municipal authorities regularly.

-- Advanced techniques such as ‘chute system’ can also be implemented in high-rise buildings.
+- Advanced techniques such as a ‘chute system’ can also be implemented in high-rise buildings.
 This system consists of installing an internal chute with automatic cleansing and disinfection units.
 The chute system is made of stainless steel or aluminum.
-Every society must implement a proper system for garbage disposal to prevent an unhealthy environment.
+Every society must implement a proper system for the garbage disposal to prevent an unhealthy environment.